benmfaul/XRTB/README.md

     "name" : "pubmatic",
     "id" : "pubmaticid",
     "bid" : "/rtb/bids/pubmatic=com.xrtb.exchanges.Pubmatic"
-  } ],
+  }, {
+    "name" : "xapads",
+    "id" : "xapads-id",
+    "bid" : "/rtb/bids/xapads=com.xrtb.exchanges.Generic&!usesEncodedAdm"
+  }, {
+    "name" : "admedia",
+    "id" : "admedia-id",
+    "bid" : "/rtb/bids/admedia=com.xrtb.exchanges.Generic&!usesEncodedAdm"
+  }],
+  "s3" : {
+    "access_key_id" : "AKIAIIXPW3EUYOH76KOA",
+    "secret_access_key" : "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",
+    "region" : "us-east-1",
+    "bucket" : "rtb-bidder-lists"
+  },
   "lists" : [ ]
 }

-RTB4FREE writes its logs to ZeroMQ, default channel "tcp://*:5574", topic is 'logs'shown in the app.zeromq object above.The "seats" object is a list of seat-ids used for each of the exchanges you are bidding on.
+Bidder3 writes its logs to Kafka, topic is 'logs' shown in the app.zeromq object above.The "seats" object is a list of seat-ids used for each of the exchanges you are bidding on.
 The seat-id is assigned by the exchange - it's how they know whom is bidding.
 The name attribute defines the name of the exchange, as it will appear in all the logs.
 The id is the actual id name the bidder sends to the exchange as the seat id - how the exchange knows who you are.
 The bid attribute tells the bidder where the JAVA class is for that exchange.
 In the above example, 3 exchanges are described.

 The "app" object sets up the rest of the configuration for the RTB4FREE server

 The "geotags" object defines the location of two files used by RTB4FREE to determine state, county, and zipcode information from GPS coordinates found in the bid request.
 The geotags object is not required.

-The app.aerospike object defines the Aerospike host the bidders will to use and where to write bids, requests, logs and wins.
-ONLY the wins channel must be defined - and it must be defined or you will nor receive any win notifications!
-Otherwise, if you want to see the requests, define the channel, likewise for bids and clicks.

 The app.password defines the password used by the root login on the campaign management and system administration page.

-The app.ttl defines the time to live value for bid keys in Aerospike, in seconds.
+The app.ttl defines the time to live value for bid keys in Zerospike, in seconds.
 This means that after 5 minutes the key is deleted - and if the WIN notification comes in you will not process it - as the key is gone.
 You cannot let the keys pile up forever, Aerospile will run out of memory.
 This is a compromise between accuracy and performance.

 The app.pixel-tracking-url field defines the URL that will be called when the ad is served up.